 Bonus Tip: Get The Learning Support You Need

-Sad to say I've had some really negative experiences attending teacher trainings that were not a supportive environment.
-I've sat quietly at the back holding in questions because it was frowned upon to ask and I've watched as students struggled to learn due to singular-style of teachings offered.
-First off -- teacher trainings should be a space where you can be a student, be vulnerable, learn, and feel safe to ask questions and discuss controversial topics openly.
+There's nothing worse then being in a learning environment that doesn't support questions.
+Teacher trainings should be a space where you can be a student, be vulnerable, learn, and feel safe to ask questions and discuss controversial topics openly.
 Communication between students and teachers should always be compassionate, kind and supportive.
 The teacher's goal should be to help you succeed, pass assessment, prepare you for after training and help you create the very best yoga teacher you can be.
 We know this environment is the best learning environment possible!
 Teacher's should also help minimise stress around assessment and take into consideration the seven different learning styles.
-So always ask the teacher if questions and discussions are encouraged during class, what learning styles are supported, what happens if you fail assessment, if they offer to work with you for any supplementary assessment, and what support they offer after training has finished.
-Find a teacher or organisation that is willing to go the extra mile to support your learning needs.
+So always ask the teacher if questions and discussions are encouraged during class, what learning styles are supported, what happens if you fail assessment, if they offer to work with you for any supplementary assessment, what support they offer after training has finished and check in if there is a mentorship program available after training.
+Support a teacher and organisation that is willing to go the extra mile to support your learning needs.

 Your first yoga teacher training journey is an individual experience that needs to be unique to you.
 Take your time, do your research and get exited for the journey ahead!